vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/1_arthAnushAsana-vibhAgaH.md

 All things that are to be known necessarily while surrendering, such as Ananyarha-Sheshatva and Parathanthrya cannot be known clearly from anything other than "Pranava' and 'Namas' of the Mula Manthra.

 The illustration of the chariot of Arjuna points out primacy to Krishna who is in the fore (Sheshi) and subordination to Arjuna who is in the hind (behind) (Shesha).
 If zore' is taken as signifying 'Sri', then the verse of Ramayana is an illustration.
 The Divine Couple who are the 'Sheshins' are in the front and they are followed by the 'Shesha', the subservient one, behind.
-This order also points the Rakshaka, Purushakara and the Rakshya in the respective
+This order also points the Rakshaka, Purushakara and the Rakshya in the respective order.

-30

-Essence of Srimad Rahasyatraya Saram

-order.
 The Namas signifies expressly Bhagavatpăratantram and indicates iad Y 4 | This is to be known from the instances of Bharatha and Shatrughna.
 The quote from the hymns of Alwars – "I am not without you, O Narayana; you are not without me" - signifies that my essential nature is entirely dependent upon you who are the Niyantha.
 You also are not yourself without me – 'नाराश्चाप्ययन तस्य तैस्तद्भाव FEYYIT" says Desika in Virodhaparihara.
 The derivation of the term Narayana shows the inseparable relationship between the two.
 He is to be known through his vibhuti 'faufa fireachra' and the vibhuti is to be known as

 guitarridehra'